ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 <table border='1'>
 <tr><td>POL.ITSEC.012:
 <br/>
 All ICT systems <b>must undergo</b> a technical risk assessment.
-The type of risk assessment and application criteria is available in the Accreditation Framework [Ref, 14].</td></tr>
+The type of risk assessment and application criteria is available in the <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/infrastructure-system-accreditation/">Accreditation Framework</a>.</td></tr>
 <tr><td>POL.ITSEC.013:
 <br/>
 All ICT systems which process OFFICIAL data <b>must be</b> accredited in accordance with HMG Information Assurance Standards.
 This could include the production of an RMADS.
 Advice must be sought from the ITSO for systems processing data at SECRET or TOP SECRET.</td></tr>
 <tr><td>POL.ITSEC.014:
 <br/>
-All ICT systems which are subject to the accreditation process <b>must be</b> subject to (at least) an annual technical risk assessment in accordance to HMG Information Assurance Standard No. 1 & 2 [Ref, 9].</td></tr>
+All ICT systems which are subject to the accreditation process <b>must be</b> subject to (at least) an annual technical risk assessment in accordance to <a href="https://www.ncsc.gov.uk/guidance/information-risk-management-hmg-ia-standard-numbers-1-2">HMG Information Assurance Standard No. 1 &amp; 2</a>.</td></tr>
 <tr><td>POL.ITSEC.015:
 <br/>
 All risk management decisions <b>must be</b> recorded.
 For ICT systems undergoing accreditation, risk management decisions <b>must be</b> recorded in the RMADS.</td></tr>